InformaticsMatters/squonk/StructureDatabases.md

 * org.squonk.rdkit.db.loaders.DrugBankSdfLoader - for DrugBank (http://www.drugbank.ca/downloads NOTE: DrugBank is no longer free to use.
 Look at the licensing before using it.
 It is not loaded into the public Squonk site)
 * org.squonk.rdkit.db.loaders.ChemblSdfLoader - For ChEMBL (ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/)
 * org.squonk.rdkit.db.loaders.PdbLigandSdfLoader - for ligands from PDB (http://ligand-expo.rcsb.org/ld-download.html.
 The file you want is in the "Chemical component coordinate data files" section and called all-sdf.sdf.gz.
 Fetch it with something like: 'wget http://ligand-expo.rcsb.org/dictionaries/all-sdf.sdf.gz')
-* org.squonk.rdkit.db.loaders.ChemspaceSdfLoader - Chemspace (Obtains this file directly from the ChemSpace people)
+* org.squonk.rdkit.db.loaders.ChemspaceSdfLoader - Chemspace (Obtain this file directly from the ChemSpace people)

-Source code for these loaders can be found [here](https://github.com/InformaticsMatters/squonk/tree/openshift/components/rdkit-databaess/src/main/groovy/org/squonk/rdkit/db/loaders).
+Source code for these loaders can be found [here](https://github.com/InformaticsMatters/squonk/tree/openshift/components/rdkit-databases/src/main/groovy/org/squonk/rdkit/db/loaders).
 Currently these are on the openshift branch only, but eventually this will be merged to master.

 Note that loading large datasets like eMolecules screening compounds takes several days.